cpind/mystatsmpg/README.md

 # mystatsmpg
-mystatsmpg extract data from stats sheets provided by http://statsl1mpg.over-blog.com/
+mystatsmpg is a pyhton library to read stats provided by http://statsl1mpg.over-blog.com/